slamkk/obsidian-image-auto-upload-plugin/README.md

 ## download all internet to local

-press `ctrl+P` and input `download all images`，enter, then will auto download all internet images to loacl.only test in win10
+press `ctrl+P` and input `download all images`，enter, then will auto download all internet images to loacl, only test in win10

 ## Upload image by contextMenu